 No keys fitting campus buildings or equipment may be duplicated by students.
 Duplication will result in immediate suspension or dismissal.
 All lost dorm keys must be reported immediately to the dean.
-All other lost keys must be reported immediately to the administrative secretary.
-There is a $20.00 charge for lost keys, $10 of which must be paid in cash by the student and $10 of which may be applied to the student’s school bill.
+All other lost keys must be reported immediately to the Administrative Assistant.
+There is a $20.00 charge for lost keys, $10 of which must be paid in cash by the student, and $10 of which may be applied to the student’s school bill.

 The library and its staff are here to serve you.
 Loans of regular library books are for a two-week period of time from the date of check-out.
-Fines will be charged for any book, magazine, or other material that is overdue.
+Fines will be charged for any book that is overdue.
 Days for fines are actual school days and do not include holidays or weekends.
 Any student who has outstanding overdue books may be asked not to check out any more until these have been returned and the fine paid.
 No books or other materials are to leave the library unless they are checked out by the person on duty.
-A fine may be charged for removal of materials from the library without checking them out.
+A fine may be charged for the removal of materials from the library without checking them out.

 Fines for overdue books are five cents per day.
-Fines for materials from the vertical file will be charged according to the value of the material.
 Students will be charged a small sum to cover the cost of any necessary repairs for minor damages done.
 If the damage is so extensive that the book is beyond repair, the student will then pay the necessary amount for the replacement of the book or material.
 Students will be charged the necessary amount to replace any book or material they may have lost.
-All library fees must be paid in full to receive an exam permit.
+All library fees must be paid in full before taking final exams.

 The library is for the purpose of studying and reading and for research purposes, not for social gatherings during the school day.
-Loud talking and noise making will not be allowed.
+Loud talking and noise-making will not be allowed.
 The library computers are for homework and research.
-Computer games are not allowed on the library computers.
+Computer games are not allowed on library computers.

 PERSONAL LISTENING DEVICES